candi-date-xyz/candi-date/README.md

 ## Who will use Candꭵ.ⅆa𝕥e(®️®️)?
 This is written in an idiomatic venacular built for 𝟚 primary audiences &  𝟚 secondary audiences.

-👽: The word "Errs" refers to Employee Recruiting & Retention System for 𝓒and𝖎-𝔇⍺𝑡𝑒.
+👽: The word "Errs" refers to Employee Recruiting & Retention System for 𝒞andꭵ-𝔇⍺𝑡𝑒.

 ### (1.) seekErrs - 'seeks job, will date, want candy'
 * 2(A): young engineering or science students who are starting their careers